 A young, healthy String Of Pearls.
 The top pearls are plentiful & plump & the plant is starting to trail.

 - Tips for growing a String Of Pearls outdoors

 - The sweetly, spicy scented flowers of the String Of Pearls

-A String Of Pearls plant definitely has character and seems to be loved here, there, and everywhere.
+String Of Pearls definitely has character and seems to be loved here, there, and everywhere.
 If you’re looking to grow a String of Pearls plant indoors, I hope this helps keep yours healthy, happy, and looking good!